Reading Schools Fund

 - Furnishings for reading spaces

-The Reading Fund is open to all state funded schools in Scotland that are working towards Reading School accreditation.
-In order to be eligible for funding you should have a submitted and approved action plan, and be working towards Reading School accreditation at Core, Silver or Gold level.
+The Reading Schools Fund is open to state funded schools and grant-aided specialist provisions in Scotland that are working towards Reading School accreditation(this will open in a new window).
+To be eligible, you must have an approved action plan and be actively working towards accreditation at Core, Silver or Gold level.
+This Fund is not open to settings that were awarded Reading Schools funding in the past three years, or Early Learning and Childcare settings.

 How to apply